 As with just about all the other Shimano road wheelsets, the Road Sport wheels receive praise from riders for being reliable and a good value for the money.
 Not the lightest or flashiest wheels in their category, they nonetheless get the job done, especially if the job is everyday training on imperfect roads.

 Shimano’s WH-R500 is an entry-level wheelset that provides an economical alternative for riders looking for a basic training wheelset.
 A pair of WH-R500 wheels has a list price of $230, but they can be found for well under $200.
+This wheelset is basic, nothing fancy, but works.
 The R500 features aluminum rims, steel axles and freehub body, and an aluminum freehub shell; the freehub is compatible with 8-, 9- and 10-speed cassettes.
 The round stainless steel spokes are laced in a 20-spoke radial pattern in the front and a 24-spoke crossed pattern in the rear.
 All that steel makes for a beefy wheelset; the set weighs in at 1884g.

 The main complaint that riders have with these wheels is their weight.
 They’re not snappy by any means, and they’re not capable of race-level responsiveness.
 As a basic training wheelset, however, the R500 performs more than adequately.
 Riders consistently report that the wheels hold up well to aggressive use and the abuse dished out by less-than-ideal pavement.
 With their relatively low spoke count, these wheels aren’t ideal for heavy riders, but riders weighing close to 200 pounds report being able to put many miles on the R500 without significant problems with broken spokes or wheels going out of true.